tgc-bot/FourAcesContracts/Membership.md

 2. Rakes are a scaled commission fee, taken to support the wages, staff and costs incurred by running this Casino.

-3. The rake is set to the main discretion of the Dealer, following order of seniority of Staff – with exceptions under cases of mandatory recusals if the rake applies to the Staff member.
+3. The rake is set only by the following sections below.
 The rake is taken into the Casino’s vault at the end of all rounds of a poker game.

     1. The rake SHALL NOT be altered, increased or changed except for the levels and conditions set about below or elsewhere in these Terms.

-    2. Under normal conditions, the rake is set to 10%

-    3. When applied against a staff member, the rake is set to 7.5%

-    4. When applied against a Management member, the rake is set to 5%
+    2. The rake is set to 5% for all Members.

-    5. The rake MAY be altered by other clauses within these Terms.

-    6. In the case of any player going all-in, the rake is set to 15%.
+    3. For Members in the VIP club, the rake applies at 5% the first week, then every following week is deducted by 0.5% until they have no rake at all.

-    7. The Casino MAY take a minimum rake of 25 chips, regardless of any rounding of any percentages.
-Whether or not the rake is round is left to the discretion of the Casino, following standard recusal procedures.
+        1. The Casino may still enforce a minimum of 25 chips, even if the rake is 0%

+        2. In the case where there are more than 3000 chips that are being won, the rake is set at 5%.

 ## VIII: Blackjack